 - Continue to use negative keywords: Exclude matches you don’t want with negative keywords.

-We’ll continue to monitor these new policies and be sure to send updates as they become available.
+We’ll monitor these new policies and send updates as they become available.

 For now, it’s important to be aware of these changes.
-This at least gives you an idea of what changes will be coming over the next four to five months.
+This at least gives you an idea of what some recent changes mean.